- Enjoy a thrilling helicopter ride to Everest Base Camp

-After breakfast in Phakding, you'll start a steady and steep incline towards Namche Bazaar.
-This is a challenging day as you'll start to feel the altitude.
-The route also consists of a number of high suspension bridges over the Dudh Kosi River that you need to cross.
+This morning, you'll start a steady and steep incline toward Namche Bazaar.
+This is a challenging day, as you'll start to feel the altitude.
+The route also consists of several high-suspension bridges over the Dudh Kosi River.

-Just beyond the village of Monjo is the entrance to the Sagarmatha National Park, which was set-up in order to protect and preserve the fragile mountain environment (your guide will cover your permit fees here).
-The trail gets steeper along the way, and if the weather is clear, you will get the first glimpses of Mount Everest.
-After a steep 45-60 minutes climb, you'll arrive at the Sherpa capital of Namche Bazaar.
+Just beyond the village of Monjo is the entrance to the Sagarmatha National Park, which was set up to protect and preserve the fragile mountain environment.
+The trail gets steeper along the way, and if the weather is clear, you will get your first glimpses of Mount Everest.
+After a steep hour-long climb, you'll arrive at the Sherpa capital of Namche Bazaar.

-Namche is a great place to stock up on supplies as there are numerous small shops selling snacks and trekking gear, as well as restaurants and bars.
-If here on a weekend, check out the Saturday market—a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.
+Namche is a great place to stock up on supplies as there are numerous small shops selling snacks, trekking gear, restaurants, and bars.
+If here on a weekend, check out the Saturday market—a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans crossing the glaciated Nangpa La.

 Close to your lodge is the internationally known Museum of Sherpa Culture; the traditional villages of Kunde and Khumjung are a highly recommended half-day excursion.
-The location of our lodge is superb, with a bird's eye view over Namche and across the valley to the serrated ridges of the Kongde range, while the magnificent peak of Thamserku (6623m) rises as a backdrop.
-Just a short walk away is a classic view of Ama Dablam, one of the most beautiful mountains in all Nepal, and of Lhotse and Everest.
+The lodge's location is superb, with a bird's eye view over Namche and across the valley to the serrated ridges of the Kongde range, while the magnificent peak of Thamserku rises as a backdrop.
+Just a short walk away is a classic view of Ama Dablam, one of Nepal's most beautiful mountains, and Lhotse and Everest.